Verder naar navigatie Doorgaan naar hoofdinhoud Ga naar de voettekst

 K3S Architecture Diagram.
 Source: https://k3s.io

-The result of this difference is that we can't just `ps -elf | grep ...` to get individual control plane process running time.
+The result of this difference is that we can't just `ps -elf | grep ...` to get individual control plane process runtime settings.

 Screenshot of the same query's output in K3s